Find out how to map your skills as an Innovation Designer. What capabilities do you have that will support your team to be ready for tomorrow?

-All of our consultants — including the founders — use this title, while the roles we play in client projects are adaptable.
+All of our consultants—including the founders—use this title, while the roles we play in client projects and internally are adaptable.
 They are able to shift and change based on the specific needs of the project and team using an agile sprint-based project approach.

 An Innovation Designer is a practitioner with a diverse toolkit of capabilities that enables them to support teams and organizations through the transition from where they are now to where they need to be tomorrow.

-The Innovation Designer’s skills and tools are drawn from diverse fields of practice: human-centred design, business strategy, research, organizational change and learning.
+The Innovation Designer’s skills and tools are drawn from diverse fields of practice: human-centered design, business strategy, design research, organizational change, and learning.
 Innovation Designers can apply their tools to many diverse challenges and contexts, and are skilled in sharing knowledge of their tools and methods with their project teams.

 - Innovation Leadership (inspiring, selling, pitching, reframing)

 - Design Research (ethnography, user and market research)

 - Service Design (customer experience and back-office business process design)

 - Product Development (Lean product development methods, from value propositions to minimum viable product)

 - Visual Design (graphic design, illustration, information graphics)

 - Writing and Storytelling (written, spoken, audio-visual)